FunnyShadow/pterodactyl-files/docs/README.md

 ---

-This is used to store some things related to the Pterodactyl panel.
+This repository is used to store things related to the Pterodactyl panel.

-- The `builder` directory contains tools related to image building.
-Among them, `general` is a general image, and `minecraft` is a Minecraft server image.
+- The `builder` directory contains tools for image building.
+The `general` directory contains the general image, and the `minecraft` directory contains the Minecraft server image.
 - The `template` directory contains backup configurations for the Pterodactyl panel, both in yml and json formats.
 Conversion between the two formats can be done using the `tool.py` located in this directory.

-**Please note: Only json versions of the preset configuration files can be imported.
-Please do not import yml versions directly.**
+**Please note: Only the json version of the backup configuration files can be imported.
+Please do not directly import the yaml version.**

 ## Acknowledgements

-This repository refers to a large amount of code from Fallen_breath's personal repository: https://github.com/Fallen-Breath/pterodactyl-eggs
+This repository heavily references the personal repository of Fallen_breath: https://github.com/Fallen-Breath/pterodactyl-eggs

 ## Copyright

-This repository belongs to the XiaoNetwork Project internal repository and all rights are reserved.
+This repository belongs to FoxRealms and all rights are reserved.